springfuse/springfuse.github.com/features.md

 All the JSP pages are localized.
 We provide generic properties files for 2 locales : English and French.
 You can easily switch from one locale to another thanks to some links in the generated page.
-Note that we leverage here Spring's <code>LocaleChangeInterceptor</code>.
+Note that we leverage here Spring's `LocaleChangeInterceptor`.

 ## Account Context Interceptor

-Springfuse generates a <code>ContextInterceptor</code> which is responsible for binding on the current thread of each incoming http request some contextual information.
+Springfuse generates a `ContextInterceptor` which is responsible for binding on the current thread of each incoming http request some contextual information.
 For example, when the user is logged in, it binds the User model.
-This information is also binded on the Spring MVC <code>Model</code> so it can be easily available from the JSP view.
+This information is also binded on the Spring MVC `Model` so it can be easily available from the JSP view.
 This interceptor also enable some Hibernate filters, please refer to the main documentation.